-Welcome to the Center for Molecular Biology (CMB) at Smith College!
+Welcome to the Center for Molecular Biology at Smith College!

-The activities of the CMB are currently focused on the following three target areas:
+The CMB is focused on the following three topics:

 Facility Services and Consulting

-The CMB currently provides DNA Sequencing and Fragment Analysis service, as well as equipment and support for Next Generation Sequencing, Bioinformatics, Digital and QRT-PCR, Spectrophotometry, Fluorimetry, Microarrays, Gel and Blot Imagery and more to all Smith students, faculty, and staff.
+The CMB provides DNA Sanger Sequencing and Fragment Analysis services.
+Instrumentation and support for Next Generation Sequencing, Digital and qRT-PCR, Spectrophotometry, Fluorimetry, Flow Cytometry, Gel and Blot Imagery and more are available and accessible to all Smith students, faculty, and staff.
 Please refer to our ‘Services” and ‘Equipment’ pages for more information.

 Training and Education

 This website is intended to inform you and make it easier for you to communicate with us.
 Visit often to take advantage of upcoming events.
 Any suggestions to help us improve the development of the CMB are welcome.
-Just email the ITI, Lou Ann Bierwert, at firstname.lastname@example.org.
+Just email Riccardo Racicot at firstname.lastname@example.org.